TosbackCgusBridge-Bot/CGUs-versions/Southwest/Privacy Policy.md

 Your Online Password

 Your Rapid Rewards® or Southwest account online password is unique to your account and is designed to protect your account from unauthorized use.
 Southwest Airlines will not be responsible for any lost, stolen, or otherwise disclosed passwords.
-Additionally, Southwest Airlines will not replace or reinstate any flight credits, partner credits, or program awards that are generated or redeemed by unauthorized password activity.
+Additionally, Southwest Airlines will not replace or reinstate any flight points, partner points, or program awards that are generated or redeemed by unauthorized password activity.
 Accordingly, your password should be guarded and not provided to anyone.

 We do not require your social security number to enroll in the Rapid Rewards Program, create a Southwest or SWABIZ account or when you make a purchase.
 You do, however, have the option to provide the last four digits of your social security number when you establish a Rapid Rewards account.
 This information will help us confirm your identity on **southwest.com**.